dsilambarasan/FDA/README.md

 We used New Relic Browser for continuous monitoring and to troubleshoot performance problems in the application [refer to these screenshots] (https://github.com/vinothgovindarajan/DrugReport/tree/master/evidence_docs/cm_new_relic)

 We used Docker services to deploy our prototype.
 We pushed our Docker image into the DockerHub public repository [refer to our docker image in docker hub](https://registry.hub.docker.com/u/vinothgovindarajan/drug-report-app/)

-We used JIRA to create product backlog with user stories, manage sprints, and issues tracking. [refer to these screenshots] (https://github.com/vinothgovindarajan/DrugReport/tree/master/evidence_docs/agile_jira)